 Benefits:

-We will need to greatly expand this pipeline network to take advantage of the benefits CCS promises for our local communities, our heavy industries, and our nation.
-Some studies suggest we will need 60,000 more miles of CO2 pipelines by 2050.
+We will need to greatly expand this pipeline network to take advantage of the benefits CCUS promises our local communities, our heavy industries and our nation.

 -